 If an attorney and client are participating in a Remote Hearing or Hybrid Hearing from separate locations, they may communicate privately, for example via text message or email, during the hearing, provided however, parties may not communicate with counsel while they are testifying via any mechanism or medium other than the audio and video technology seen and heard by all other participants, unless specifically permitted by the court to communicate privately during testimony.
-If a party wishes to communicate confidentially with his or her attorney and cannot do so by text message or email, the presiding Judicial Official should be informed, and he or she shall permit such confidential communication, by [enabling a breakout session through the Webex] [taking a break to allow for telephonic communication] [such other appropriate means].
+If a party wishes to communicate confidentially with his or her attorney and cannot do so by text message or email, the presiding Judicial Official should be informed, and he or she shall permit such confidential communication, by enabling a breakout session through the Webex or by taking a break to allow for telephonic communication, or such other appropriate means.

-The Webex "chat" feature should be used with care for attorney-client communications because it is possible a user may privately chat with the wrong person or may inadvertently chat with "all" when attempting a confidential communication.
-For this reason, attorneys are encouraged not to use the "private" chat feature of Webex, but rather to request a breakout session or use their own mobile phones, email, or some other method to ensure private communication.
+The Web ex "chat" feature should not be used for attorney-client communications because, if the hearing is recorded, all chats are also recorded, in cluding "private" chats between two individuals.
+Attorneys and parties are hereby notified that chats may be recorded and will not be reminded at a hearing.
+For this reason, all are encouraged not to use the "private" chat feature of Web ex, but rather to request a breakout session or use their own mobile phones, email, or some other method to ensure private communication.